pnpm/pnpm/README.md

 Controls the number of child processes run parallely to build node modules.

+#### lock

+* Default: **true**
+* Type: **Boolean**

+Dangerous!
+If false, the store is not locked.
+It means that several installations using the same store can run simultaneously.

+Can be passed in via a CLI option. `--no-lock` to set it to false.
+E.g.: `pnpm install --no-lock`.

+> If you experience issues similar to the ones described in [#594](https://github.com/pnpm/pnpm/issues/594), use this option to disable locking.
+> In the meanwhile, we'll try to find a solution that will make locking work for everyone.

 ## Benchmark

 pnpm is usually 10 times faster than npm and 30% faster than yarn.
 See [this](https://github.com/zkochan/node-package-manager-benchmark)